ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-03-CAD_Basics_-_Origins,_Planes,_and_Navigating_Your_Workspace_-_Education_Chapter_1_Lesson_3.md

 ---

-A) A, B, and C
+A) Length, Width, and Height

-B) Length, Width, and Height
+B) North, South, and East

-C) X, Y, and Z
+C) A, B, and C

-D) North, South, and East
+D) X, Y, and Z

 ---

-C) X, Y, and Z
+D) X, Y, and Z

 ///